Hope’s Garden Support Services: Hope’s Garden is mandated to provide support, not treatment.

-- Providing a compassionate, safe and confidential space for participants to discuss current obstacles and struggles they are facing.
+- Within a group setting, providing a compassionate, safe and confidential space for participants to discuss current obstacles and struggles they are facing.

 - Ensuring that the participants can share experiences, knowing that they will be heard and understood.
 Effective support honours the inherent strength, capacity and resilience of our members.

-- Allowing our clients to find what works best for them with participant-driven programs and help throughout the process.
+- Allowing our participants to find what works best for them with participant-driven programs.

 - Bolstering participants energy and optimism to reduce feelings of isolation and provide them with incentive to address their problems, express their feelings and begin a process of change.